 Keep dry areas of skin healthy by applying a moisturizing cream daily.

-Consult your child's doctor right away if you notice a rash or unusual sore or cut, or if a cut is not healing normally.
-A diaper rash or white patches in your child's mouth may require additional treatment.
+Talk with your child's healthcare provider right away if you notice a rash or unusual sore or cut, or if a cut is not healing normally.
+A diaper rash or white patches in your child's mouth may need additional treatment.

-Consult your child's health care team if you have any special questions or concerns about your child's skin care.
+Talk with your child's healthcare team if you have any special questions or concerns about your child's skin care.

 Make sure to apply sunscreen and insect repellent on your child whenever he or she is playing outside with uncovered skin.